ALHAMDU | MUSLIM FUTURISM

 SPONSORS & ORGANIZERS

 Support for this exhibition as part of the ALHAMDU immersive art experience is provided by the Doris Duke Foundation for Islamic Art’s Building Bridges Program.
-The mission of the Building Bridges Program is to advance relationships and increase understanding between Muslims and their neighbors for mutual well-being.
+The mission of the Building Bridges Program is to support national efforts, working with U.S. Muslims, to increase mutual understanding and well-being among diverse populations for the benefit of building stronger, inclusive communities.
 Additional support is provided by Duke Arts, Rubenstein Center for the Arts at Duke University, the Center for Afrofuturist Studies, and Colorado College.